-There are many configuration options that you can apply these are detailed in the individual docs for Address Federation and Queue Federation.
+There are many configuration options that you can apply.
+These are detailed in the individual docs:

+- Address Federation - Queue Federation

 Extra parameters from the URI of a connector-ref can be used to override or provide additional configuration to the ServiceLocator.